mqraitem/Phrase-Detection-Eval/README.md

 You can check out a sample file [here](https://drive.google.com/drive/folders/1nPUe8VwP7eM5bl6bMjMYUiyhlWkEYSAy?usp=sharing).
 Then, run the following:

-`python python eval.py --dets_path [Path to your scores file from above] ----dataset [DATASET]`
+`python python eval.py --dets_path [Path to your scores file from above] --dataset [DATASET]`

 Where DATASET is either refcoco+ or flickr.

-NOTE: The files under data/DATASET where pickled using python 2.7.
-Therefore, make sure you have encding='latin1' in your pickle.load.
+NOTE: The files under data/DATASET were pickled using python 2.7.
+Therefore, make sure you have encoding='latin1' in your pickle.load.